bugmeathacker/searchReplace/README.md

 # searchReplace

-Command line script to download URL, search and replace all occurences of string.
+Command line script that downloads URL, searches and replaces all occurences of a string.

 ## Prerequisites